ParedesGab/PP2-memory-game/README.md

 + Therefore, the user understands directly that theme of the memory game is related to galaxy, space, universe.

 + The header position and font-size are responsive across all devices.
 For example, it increases in size in larger screens (**Figure below**).
-However, it is made smaller in the page where the memory card deck is displayed.
+However, it is made smaller in all the other pages.

 ![Game Header Laptops and up](documentation/website-screenshots/game-name-laptops-up.png)